 Who are Post-Traditional Learners?

-· An individual age 25 or older who
+· An individual age 25 on the first day of the term

 · Has started in higher education, then for various reasons, chose a different path of adventure, family, work, trade or military prior to returning to fulfill their educational quests